VS Code

 -

-Find the instance IP and SSH port from the instance details in the Thunder Compute sidebar, or run
+Find the instance IP and SSH port from the instance details in the Thunder Compute sidebar (hover over an instance to see the tooltip), or run

 From your local machine, run SSH with the private key that matches the saved public key, the reported port, and the